harshb/harshb.github.io/_posts/2019-09-05-faiz-hum-dekhenge.md

 We shall witness.

-It's Imperative  that we too shall witness:
+It's imperative  that we too shall witness:

 that day promised to us till now,